 Divorced taxpayers.
-If you are divorced, you are still jointly and individually responsible for any tax, interest, and penalties due on a joint return filed before your divorce.
+If you are divorced, you are still jointly and individually responsible for any tax, interest, and penalties due on a joint return for a tax year ending before your divorce.
 This responsibility applies even if your divorce decree states that your former spouse will be responsible for any amounts due on previously filed joint returns.